|– Deep, extremely soft feel

 - Easy to launder- machine wash and tumble dry on low heat

-Minky is an extremely popular fabric for baby items, especially for baby blankets and for soft toys.
-Minky can be used for to make security blankets (which usually have a stuffed animal head), baby quilts, baby throw/snuggly blankets, and more.
-Minky dot (or dimpled minky) is a great choice for baby blankets.
+Minky is an extremely popular fabric for baby items, especially for baby blankets and soft toys.
+Minky can be used to make security blankets (which usually have a stuffed animal head), baby quilts, baby throw/snuggly blankets, and more.
+Minky dot (or dimpled Minky) is a great choice for baby blankets.
 It can be used to trim a blanket, as part of a quilt, or to back a blanket as well.

 - This fabric is very lightweight, is made from 100% polyester, and features 3mm pile